-If you want to be kept up-to-date, then we have a free newsletter that offers a monthly overview of the best of the blog, research study updates, news and a few bits that Sara writes especially for her newsletter friends… Look for the blue box titled Stay on top of the evidence and pop your details in there 🙂 All of this site’s blog posts and lots of other updates also get posted on Sara’s facebook page and are shared on her Twitter feed.
-(Please note that Sara doesn’t really spend time on Twitter; it’s just a feed for those of you who like to use it to share information).
+If you want to be kept up-to-date, we have a free newsletter that offers a monthly overview of the best of the blog, research study updates, news and a few bits that Sara writes especially for her newsletter friends… Look for the blue box titled Stay on top of the evidence and pop your details in there 🙂 All of this site’s blog posts and lots of other updates also get posted on Sara’s facebook page and are shared on her Twitter feed.
+(Please note that Sara doesn’t spend time on Twitter; it’s just a feed for those of you who like to use it to share information).

 But who is Sara?